Bernie Sanders Says Democrats Can Pass Coronavirus Relief Without Republican Support

-During an appearance on ABC’s This Week on Sunday, Sen. Bernie Sanders claimed that Democratic lawmakers have enough votes to pass a coronavirus relief package without Republican support, Breitbart reported.
+During an appearance on ABC’s This Week on Sunday, Sen. Bernie Sanders claimed Democratic lawmakers have enough votes to pass a coronavirus relief package without Republican support, Breitbart reported.

 “Yes, I believe that we do because it’s hard for me to imagine any Democrat, no matter what state he or she may come from, who doesn’t understand the need to go forward right now in an aggressive way to protect the working families of this country,” he said when asked if Democrats have enough support for a relief bill.

-Sanders noted that there are concerns with the current $1.9 trillion relief proposal but claimed that ultimately, Democratic lawmakers are going to back President Joe Biden’s proposal to provide relief to Americans amid the pandemic.
-The former presidential candidate said he is “absolutely confident” about his party’s backing for the bill and argued that lawmakers must make good on the promises he believes played a significant role in the Georgia victories that helped Democrats take control of the Senate.
+Sanders noted there are concerns with the current $1.9 trillion relief proposal but claimed that ultimately, Democratic lawmakers were going to back President Joe Biden’s proposal to provide relief to Americans amid the pandemic.
+The former presidential candidate said he was “absolutely confident” about his party’s backing for the bill and argued lawmakers must make good on the promises he believes played a significant role in the Georgia victories that helped Democrats take control of the Senate.

 “We made promises to the American people.
 And if politics means anything, if you’re going to have any degree of creditability, you don’t want your campaign on a series of issues and then after the election when you get power say, oh well, you know what, changing our mind.
 That’s not the way it works.”

-In response to the head of state’s relief bill, ten Senate Republicans proposed their own proposal valued at $600 billion instead of $1.9 trillion, The Hill reported.
+In response to the head of state’s relief bill, ten Senate Republicans proposed their own plan valued at $600 billion instead of $1.9 trillion, The Hill reported.

 Biden previously expressed a desire for bipartisan backing for the forthcoming legislation.
 Nevertheless, he underlined the importance of passing a package regardless.